A month ago, a reader named Ida left the following comment in the “100 Steps” section of this website:

 Avoiding the plastic wrappers

-What I didn’t know was that most of prAna’s clothing (like almost all brands of clothing these days) was delivered to the store and to mail-order customers individually… Read the rest
+What I didn’t know was that most of prAna’s clothing (like almost all brands of clothing these days) was delivered to the store and to mail-order customers … Read the rest

 I need new flip flops.
 Seriously.
 I haven’t bought a new pair of shoes since I stopped buying new plastic three years ago, and this summer, I’ve been walking around on worn down foam Teva’s that look like this: